mrmiddy/Logs-Analysis-Project/README.md

 > python newspaper-stats.py

-The program will run and will display the answers to questions one through three.
+The program will run and will display the answers to questions one through three in the Program Overview.

 # Credits